jeylabs/laravel-audit-log/README.md

 ## Using the CausesAudit trait

 The package ships with a `CausesAudit` trait which can be added to any model that you use as a causer.
-It provides an `activity` relationship which returns all activities that are caused by the model.
+It provides an `auditLog` relationship which returns all activities that are caused by the model.

 If you include it in the `User` model you can simply retrieve all the current users activities like this: